kpassapk/blog/content/posts/happyapi-temporal.md

 ![colors](colors.png)

-The sync variant (gren) is simplest to use and appropriate for applications where we can afford to block.
+The sync variant (blue) is simplest to use and appropriate for applications where we can afford to block.
 The async variant (red) is best for large response payloads, where we may want to have lots of requests going on at the same time.
 (This is tricky anyway because of rate limiting.)